Scaphoid Fracture

 Other associated Injuries: Fractures of the scaphoid can often occur with a combination of other bone or ligament injuries.
 In a situation where there a multiple injuries an operation may become necessary.

-The nature of the operation will depend on the fracture type and the delay between the injury and the operation.
-The operation will be performed with you asleep and is most cases is performed as a day case procedure.
 Most scaphoid fractures will be fixed with a screw being passed through the centre of the scaphoid and this then remains embedded inside the bone.
 In cases where the operation occurs within days after the injury, the operation may be carried out through a very small incision (percutaneous).
 In delayed cases a bigger 4-5cm incision may be required to align the bone fragments and to place a bone graft to fill the space between the bone ends.
 The graft is normally taken from the Radius bone in the wrist through the same incision.
 The graft may be taken as a piece of bone alone (non-vascularised graft) or piece of bone with it’s blood supply still attached (vascularised bone graft).

 Irrespective of the nature of the operation, you are likely to spend some time in a cast or splint.
 The period for which this is used depends on the operation type.
 In most cases the period will be a minimum of 4 weeks and this is in some cases followed by a period in a custom-made splint that can be removed to perform exercises.